 There Are Things You Can Do To Ease Nighttime Varicose Vein Pain:

-Of course, a qualified vein doctor will have more suggestions for easing and eliminating the discomfort of varicose veins.
-Using the results from a detailed examination and duplex ultrasound, they can tailor a varicose vein treatment plan for you, and have you sleeping comfortably through the night in very little time.
+Of course, a qualified vein doctor will have more suggestions for easing and eliminating the discomfort of your enlarged veins.
+Using the results from a detailed examination and duplex ultrasound, they can tailor treatment options for you, and have you sleeping comfortably through the night in very little time.

 Question: I have spider veins on my legs and they really hurt to the touch.
 Can that be dangerous to my health?
 Answer: In the large picture, pain associated with spider veins is not life threatening.
 It would be worthwhile to have an evaluation by a qualified provider to see if these spider veins are…Read More